About Parent Hacks

 My book, Minimalist Parenting: Enjoy Modern Family Life More by Doing Less, with co-author Christine Koh, is available at bookstores everywhere.

-When we receive pitches and product samples from vendors, or if we write any sort of sponsored content, we mention it up front.
+When we receive product samples from vendors, or if we write sponsored content, we mention it up front.
 We also like to give away many of the products we get for review.

 Want to pitch Parent Hacks?
 Email email@example.com.
 This is the ONLY email address at which we accept review requests.

 Parent Hacks has a loyal and engaged readership, and has been honored with a number of press mentions and awards.
 Asha and Parent Hacks have been featured in the Wall Street Journal, Real Simple, Family Circle, Parents, Parenting and several other publications.
-For the last four years, Babble has named Parent Hacks a Top 100 Mom Blog, with the additional honor of “#1 Most Useful” three of those years.
+Babble has named Parent Hacks “#1 Most Useful” of its Top 100 Mom Blogs three times.
 Nielsen identified Asha as one of 16 influential “Power Pack” moms online.

-Asha has also been a guest on TV shows, radio broadcasts and podcasts, including CNN and ABC News Now, and has spoken at a number of events and conferences.
+Asha has also been a guest on TV shows, radio broadcasts and podcasts, including CNN and ABC News Now, and has spoken at a number of events and conferences including SXSW, BlogHer, Mom 2.0 Summit, and TechFest NW.
 She was one of the original cast members of the popular video series Momversation.
-She is a member of the ONEMoms Advisory Council for The ONE Campaign.
+She is a member of the ONE Girls & Women Advisory Council for the ONE Campaign, and a UN Foundation Social Good Fellow.

 Thank you for visiting Parent Hacks.
 We hope you'll stay awhile.